carriercomm/Neophytos/README.md

 So the point is the 1024-bit key basically eliminated brute force, dictionary attacks, and random guessing.
 What it did not eliminate was the problem of a comprimised system.
-The point inside the point is that you should, even if using AESCTR256 (256-bit key), pay more attention to securing your system.
+The point inside the point is that you should, even if using AES-CTR-256 (256-bit key), pay more attention to securing your system.
 Also, to note is the fact that if the attacker has access to the system he likely has access to the data.
+Sure maybe the NSA will not be able to break the encryption, but the point being they might just knock on your door and place you into custody and demand the keys - so keep that in mind.

 _The only contrast to
 this is if you used the key one time to encrypt and backup your data then deleted the original data and never